LeeCampbell/IntroToRx/content/08_Partitioning.md

 `Buffer` had no choice here because the source completed, and if it hadn't produced that final under-sized chunk, we would never have seen the final item.
 But apart from this end-of-source case, this overload of `Buffer` waits until it has collected enough elements to fill a buffer of the specified size before passing it on.
 That means that `Buffer` introduces a delay.
 If source items are quite far apart (e.g., when a ship is not moving it might only report AIS navigation data every few minutes) this can lead to long delays.

 In some cases, we might want to handle multiple events in a batch when a source is busy without having to wait a long time when the source is operating more slowly.
-This would be useful in a user interface—if you want to provide fresh information, it might be better to accept an undersized chunk so that you can provide more timely information.
+This would be useful in a user interface.
+If you want to provide fresh information, it might be better to accept an undersized chunk so that you can provide more timely information.
 For these scenarios, `Buffer` offers overloads that accept a `TimeSpan`:

 ```csharp
 public static IObservable<IList<TSource>> Buffer<TSource>(